cassioss/ip-validator/README.md

 The files included in the source folder are:

 - console
   - IPConsole: main method that runs an IP verifier in the console.
-Returns errors if entry is not valid;
+Returns errors if entry is not valid.

 - validator
-  - IPValidator: includes main method to verify IP strings;
+  - IPValidator: includes main method to verify IP strings.
-  - Constants: all strings written for error handling are there.

 - test
   - IPValidatorTest: JUnit 4 Test Case for IPValidator.